appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 <dd>

 This property allows you to define custom validation rules and error messages to guide users when their input does not meet the required criteria.
-To access the user's edited values, you can utilize the following reference properties:
+To access the user's edited values, you can use the following reference properties:

 - **editedValue**: This property shows the current value being edited in the column.
 It reflects what the user is typing or modifying in that specific cell.
-For example, if you want to ensure the input length is greater than 2 characters:

 <dd>

+*Example:* To validate that the input is longer than 2 characters, you can use:

 ```js
 {{ editedValue.length > 2 }}